thebeansgroup/frontender-task_vanilla/README.md

 # Frontender Task

-This repo contains a lo-fi, half built, unstlyed, ES6 JS app.
-Your task is to complete the project to match the mock ups below.
+This repo contains a lo-fi, half-built, unstyled ES6 JS app.
+Your task is to complete the project to match the mockups below.

-To complete you'll need to:
+To complete, you'll need to:

 1. Fork this repo and commit your work into the fork.
 Once you are complete, create a pull request back into this repo.
 2. Create JS classes for the `Comments` section of the app.
 Use the `Event` section as a template.
 Vanilla JS.
 3. Create CSS for the page.
-Do not use an existing framework, keep it light weight.
-Think about effiecency.
+Do not use an existing framework, keep it light`weight.
+Think about efficiency.

 ## Getting started